crusom/RHFever-savetool/README.md

 > If someone shares save games to another Wii using an SD card, the Wii will be able to decrypt it using the shared secret.
 However, it has no way of checking the Wii's signature, because it doesn't know the other console's public key.
 To solve this problem, the save game also contains a copy of the Wii's unique public key -- the one that matches the private key used to sign the save file.
 (The copy of the Wii's public key is called a 'certificate'.) "

-to pack savefile again we need NG-keys:
+to pack data.bin again we need NG-keys:

 - NG-id (your consoles id)
 - NG-key-id